The O2: Super casino proposals

 Anschutz planned to build a super casino as one of the attractions, which would lead to further development of the area.
 The casino was to be developed and operated by Kerzner International.
 The association of the British Deputy Prime Minister, John Prescott, with Philip Anschutz, head of the entertainment group, gave rise to political controversy, with allegations that Prescott may have used undue influence to support Anschutz's casino licence bid.
-Prescott had met Anschutz on several occasions and stayed in his ranch for a few days.
+Prescott had met Anschutz on several occasions and stayed at his ranch for a few days.
 In August 2006, it was reported that construction of the shell of The O2's casino site had already started.
-In January 2007 the single trial licence for a British super casino was granted to Manchester.
-Consequently, AEG announced that the casino would not be built in the near future, and that there would not be enough investment for a high-rise hotel, designed by Richard Rogers, as well as a theatre, a cable car from Canary Wharf and an extended development that was planned adjacent to the dome.
+In January 2007, the single-trial license for a British super casino was granted to Manchester.
+Consequently, AEG announced that the casino would not be built in the near future, and that there would not be enough investment for a high-rise hotel, designed by Richard Rogers, as well as a theatre, a cable car from Canary Wharf, and an extended development that was planned adjacent to the dome.

 Outlet Shopping

 In late 2018, AEG, in association with property firm Crosstree Real Estate Partners, opened a premium retail outlet at the O2, called the Icon Outlet.
-The centre, which 'completes the loop' at the venue, is set over 210,000 sq.feet and takes up a section of the O2 that was previously intended to house a supercasino.
+The centre, which 'completes the loop' at the venue, is set over 210,000 sq. feet and takes up a section of the O2 that was previously intended to house a supercasino.

-The new shopping centre opened its doors in October 2018 with thirty stores, however, that number has since increased to over 60.
-Brands at the Icon Outlet include Levi's, Ted Baker, Asics, Hotel Chocolat, Adidas, Nike, Hackett, Superdry, Clarins, Tommy Hilfiger, Skechers and Jack Wills.
+The new shopping centre opened its doors in October 2018 with thirty stores; however, that number has since increased to over 60.
+Brands at the Icon Outlet include Levi's, Ted Baker, Asics, Søstrene Grene, Hotel Chocolat, Adidas, Nike, Hackett, Superdry, Clarins, Tommy Hilfiger, Skechers and Jack Wills.
 The venue also includes a cafe (Cloud Nine), a store that organises sample sales (Showcase.co.)

-In August 2023 the Icon name was dropped, with the shopping centre now known as Outlet Shopping at The O2.
+In August 2023, the Icon name was dropped, with the shopping centre now known as Outlet Shopping at The O2.

 Potential developments

-In late 2007 marine engineering consultancy Beckett Rankine was appointed to investigate the possibility of a cruise ship terminal being built.
+In late 2007, marine engineering consultancy Beckett Rankine was appointed to investigate the possibility of a cruise ship terminal being built.

-In 2012 it was reported that the O2 would be sold by its owners AEG, as part of the disposal of the entire company's assets, rumoured to be valued around $7 billion.
+In 2012, it was reported that the O2 would be sold by its owners AEG, as part of the disposal of the entire company's assets, rumoured to be valued at around $7 billion.